kontent-ai/delivery-sdk-net/README.md

 **Cache payloads:** The in-memory cache stores hydrated objects for maximum performance.
 Distributed caches store raw JSON payloads (rehydrated on read) to avoid serialization issues with circular references.

-The built-in cache registrations (`AddDeliveryMemoryCache` / `AddDeliveryDistributedCache`) use a FusionCache-backed implementation internally.
+The built-in cache registrations (`AddDeliveryMemoryCache` / `AddDeliveryDistributedCache`) in the `Kontent.Ai.Delivery.Caching` package use [FusionCache](https://github.com/ZiggyCreatures/FusionCache) internally.
 Public registration APIs and `IDeliveryCacheManager` contracts remain unchanged.

+> [!NOTE]
+> **FusionCache hybrid mode limitation:** When using distributed caching (`AddDeliveryDistributedCache`), FusionCache operates in hybrid (L1+L2) mode, but [currently stores the same serialized format in both layers](https://github.com/ZiggyCreatures/FusionCache/issues/321).
+This means the L1 memory layer also holds raw JSON rather than hydrated objects, so every cache hit goes through rehydration.
+For most workloads the rehydration cost is negligible.
+If your scenario demands maximum read throughput, consider using `AddDeliveryMemoryCache` (pure L1, hydrated objects, no rehydration overhead).

 If you implement a custom cache manager that stores raw payloads (typical for distributed caches), override the `StorageMode` property to return `CacheStorageMode.RawJson` so the SDK uses the raw JSON caching path.